Yo-Yo Ma, Emanuel Ax and Leonidas Kavakos are out to give Beethoven the power-trio treatment

 Q: I have a word count to stay within.
 I love generalizations.

 Ma: I think Brahms as a human being and as a composer, you get the feeling that he is a fellow sufferer.
 He’s on Earth.
 He’s trying his very best.
 He understands life and human nature.
 He struggles with it.
 He’s not happy with the way things are, but he also sees great beauty in what could be.
 Aspirationally, he’s there.
 But can he take us across the Rubicon?
 Can he take us to the other side in his music?
 He’ll take us to the edge and show it to us, but he is on the side of the sufferer.
-He’s not claiming to be a God.
+He’s not claiming to be a god.

 Beethoven, on the other hand, he will say, “I can take you there.
 If I’m your guide, I’m going to take you to the mountaintop.
 You will see the vista from the mountaintop; you don’t have to look at it from the valley.”
-And more often than not, he will get you to that place.
+And, more often than not, he will get you to that place.
 That’s my arrogant, ignorant stereotype.
 Manny, now correct me.
 Because this is the moment when he says, “No … ”

 Ax: No!
 That’s very inspiring.
 I think it’s beautiful.
 I think we should leave it at that.